Your cart is currently empty!

 Fainting

 Some people are prone to fainting (orthostatic hypotension) after exiting a thermal pool.
 A lengthy soak in hot water lowers your blood pressure.
-When you stand, blood rushes to your lower body away from your head and heart, leading to ‘faintness’ (Mayo Clinic 2021).
+Consequently, when you stand blood rushes to your lower body away from your head and heart, leading to ‘faintness’ (Mayo Clinic 2021).
 Fainting is more likely if you have heart problems, low blood pressure, are dehydrated, overheated, or taking certain medications.

 Don’t stray from safety